Learning Topological Representations with Bidirectional Graph Attention Network for Solving Job Shop Scheduling Problem: Algorithm Configurations

 The hyperparameters for our proposed TBGAT model are determined through empirical tuning on the small problem size of $10\times10$.
 For FEM and BEM, we utilize three layers with each layer consisting of four attention heads and a hidden dimension of 128 for both the input and hidden layers.
 The number of attention heads serves as the main parameter for our model.
 Therefore, we conduct an ablation study to investigate the correlation between the number of attention heads and performance (see the study in section~\ref{sec:head-abstudy}).
 Regarding the action selection network, $Net_A$ has $L_A=4$ hidden layers, each with half of the dimensions of its parent layer.
 To ensure the stability of our training process, we normalize all raw features by dividing a large number.
 Specifically, we divide $\overrightarrow{\Phi}_{ji}$ and $\overleftarrow{\Phi}_{ji}$ by the largest sort $\overrightarrow{\Phi}^* = \max_{ji}\overrightarrow{\Phi}_{ji}$ and $\overleftarrow{\Phi}^* = \max_{ji}\overleftarrow{\Phi}_{ji}$, respectively.
 The processing time $p_{ji}$ is divided by 99, while $EST_{ji}$ and $LST_{ji}$ are both divided by $1000$.
 Our model is trained for each problem size independently, with $128000$ random instances uniformly distributed into $2000$ batches of size $64$, which are generated on the fly.

 \textbf{\colorr{Training phase configurations. }} \colorr{During training, we} use $EC=1e^{-5}$, $n=10$, and $T=500$ in our entropy-regularized REINFORCE algorithm with Adam optimizer and constant learning rate $lr=1e^{-5}$.
 Throughout our experiments, actions are sampled from the policy.
 To ensure a fair comparison with L2S~\cite{zhang2024Deep}, the initial solutions are computed using the same priority dispatching rule $FDD/MWKR$ (minimum ratio of flow due date to most work remaining).
 Our TBGAT network is implemented in the Pytorch-Geometric (PyG)\cite{fey2019fast} framework.
 Other parameters follow the default settings in PyTorch\cite{paszke2019pytorch}.
 We conduct all experiments on a workstation equipped with an AMD Ryzen Threadripper 3960X 24-Core Processor and a single Nvidia RTX A6000 GPU.
-All the code and data will be made publicly available online.

 \textbf{\colorr{Evaluation phase configurations.} } During testing, we employ the same hyperparameters as in the training phase and load the model with the optimal trained parameters.
 Furthermore, we evaluate the generalization performance of our model on larger improvement steps (up to 5000) since the effectiveness of the improvement heuristics heavily rely on sufficient search depth.
 Specifically, we train our model with $T=500$ but evaluate its performance on 500, 1000, 2000, and 5000 improvement steps for each problem size, respectively.